Feedback

 AMTC 104Automotive Electrical Systems15 CR REELF

 Introduces the theory of electricity fundamentals including solid state technology.
 Discusses electrical safety.
 Includes solving and proving Ohm's Law in series, parallel, and series-parallel circuits.
 Includes automotive wiring and circuits, including how to read and understand wiring diagrams to diagnose an electrical malfunction.
 Covers circuit tracing and wiring repair techniques.
 Presents diagnosis and repair of low voltage systems (12V), including batteries, starting systems, charging systems, instrumentation and warning devices, lighting systems, power accessories, and computer operation and circuit analysis.
 Discusses high voltage energy and electronic ignition systems.
+Lab hours are required for this course.

 Prerequisites: None